 If you have been in the ecommerce industry for a while, then you know that it’s important that your business is scalable so that as it grows you don’t add to your workload.
 The goal is to continually increase your bottom line without having to break your back to do it.
 One of the easiest ways to accomplish this is by automating tasks.

 Related: What exactly do we mean when we say “scalable?”
-We use Santa’s workshop to teach you how to help your business grow.
+We use Santa’s workshop to teach you how to grow your business.

 It’s likely that when you started your ecommerce store, you did most things manually.
 As your business increases, you can take a lot of the pressure off by automating all the tasks that you can.